U-KISS: 2018–2019: 10th anniversary and members departure

-2020-present: Reunions and departure from NH Media
+2020-2021: Reunions and departure from NH Media

 Kevin temporarily rejoined U-KISS as a duo with Soohyun as part of a special throwback-themed "Guilty Pleasures" concert from SBS and its variety show MMTG in October 2020.
 The duo also performed "Shut Up!!" with Teen Top in a special collaboration stage.

-On October 20, Hoon completed his mandatory military service and be discharged from the Marine Corp.
+On October 20, Hoon completed his mandatory military service and was discharged from the Marine Corps.
 On October 21, 2020, Soohyun and Jun released the Japanese single 'Eyes on Me', which also contained the Ballad track '星も見えない夜に'.

 U-KISS' second sub-unit, Soohyun & Hoon, was formed and released the single 'I Wish' in both Korean & Japanese in 2021.
 The Korean version was released on January 27, and the Japanese version on February 24.
 Soohyun left NH Media on April 15 following his contract expiration, however he stated he will remain as part of U-KISS.
 In August, Hoon and Jun also left NH Media after their contracts expired.

+2022-present: New label and 15th anniversary project

 On January 24, 2022, Soohyun, Hoon, and Kiseop signed exclusive contracts with Tango Music, with Kiseop officially rejoining U-KISS.
-In May 2022, U-KISS launched a YouTube channel official and announcement of various activities.
+In May 2022, U-KISS launched an official YouTube channel and announcement of various activities.

+On May 15, 2023, it was announced that U-KISS would be releasing an EP in June as a six member group to celebrate their 15th anniversary.
+The extended play, Play List, was released on June 28 under Tango Music, and featured the return of Alexander, Eli, and AJ to participate in the group's anniversary project promotions.
+The group held two concerts on July 28 at the Zepp Haneda in Tokyo and July 30 at the Zepp Hamba in Osaka, Japan.

+On September 21, 2023, Tango Music announced on the group's official fan café and social media that U-KISS would now be a 5 member group as Alexander and Eli signed exclusive contracts with the company, while AJ remained open to future activities due to his affection for the group.
+This marks Alexander and Eli's official return to the group after they left in 2011 and 2019 respectively.

+On April 25, 2024, U-KISS announced the schedule for their long-awaited comeback.
+They released a pre-release single "Morse Code" on April 29, another pre-release single "Beautiful You Are" on May 30, a 13th mini album "Let's Get Started" released on June 25 and a fan concert in June, and a Japan concert in July.

+On November 1, 2025, UX1, a new sub-unit of U-KISS, was announced, consisting of Hoon, Kiseop, and former member Kevin.
+The group will debut on November 26 with their single "Halo".